Last Updated on October 18, 2021 by Grow with Bovees

 Where and What to Look For

-Looking for wood mites can be a difficult task since they are tiny in size.
+Looking for wood mites can be a difficult task since they are tiny.
 The best way to go about this is to look for them in the obvious areas like greenhouses, bushes, shrubs, gardens, and in-house plants, as well as anything that contains wood-based substrate.

 Since these wood mites are tiny bugs, you must look for leaf damage, webbing, or cast skins to identify spots where wood mites have been living.
 On plants, they look like a tiny white speck in motion.